 If you find that you may be experiencing stress, anxiety, depression or other mental health conditions, or perhaps you are just finding it difficult to cope during pregnancy, it is important that you seek help sooner rather than later.
-This way the problem can be identified (whether it be physical or emotional) and you can be given the right support and treatment.
+This way the problem can be identified (whether it be physical or emotional).
+Once identified, you can be given the right support and treatment.

-We know that these conditions can be debilitating, and impact not only on you emotionally but also on all areas of your life.
+We know that these conditions can be debilitating.
+They can impact not only on you emotionally but also on all areas of your life.
 This includes your ability to function from day to day at work or at home, as well as your relationships with your partner, family and friends.
 For pregnant women, we also know that, if these conditions become more severe, it can impact on the stress hormones which can pass through the placenta to the developing baby.

 Take the first step

 - Make an appointment to talk to your midwife or general practitioner